-Leanne Phillips is a writer, a feminist, a historian, an amateur photographer, and a beachcomber.
+Leanne Phillips is a writer, copy editor, feminist, historian, amateur photographer, and beachcomber.
 She is a lifelong Californian with an affinity for books, movies, live music, and U.S. and California history.

-Leanne’s short story “The Jetty” will appear in Kelp Journal‘s Summer 2021 Issue.
+Leanne’s short story “The Jetty” was published in Kelp Journal‘s Summer 2021 Issue.
 She has contributed essays to The Rumpus and the Los Angeles Review of Books.
 Her book reviews and interviews have appeared in The Coachella Review.

 Leanne is currently hard at work on her first novel and a memoir in essays.
-She earned her MFA from the University of California at Riverside’s Palm Desert program in Creative Writing and Writing for the Performing Arts.
+She earned her MFA in Fiction from the University of California at Riverside’s Palm Desert program in Creative Writing and Writing for the Performing Arts.
+Her cross-emphasis was in creative non-fiction.
 She earned her Bachelor of Arts degree in English, with an emphasis in creative writing and a minor in history, from Cal Poly, San Luis Obispo.

 Leanne was at various times the multimedia editor, books editor, copy editor, and social media manager for The Coachella Review.
 She is a former fiction and poetry editor for Byzantium.